 \section{Relational Notions and Relational MDPs}

-This section defines the basic relational MDPs notions that will be used in the remainder of this paper with the running example \textit{blocks world}.
-We closely follow the notions of standard first-order logic \citep{LogicBook:1997} and standard relational MDPs \citep{Kersting:2004}.
+This section defines the basic notions of relational MDPs.
+These notions will be used in the remainder of this paper with the \textit{blocks world} running example.
+We closely follow the notions of the standard first-order logic~\citep{LogicBook:1997} and relational MDPs~\citep{Kersting:2004}.